 The efficiency benefits already achieved as a result of production changes and Albion Eco's activities, and the limited drought measures that can be taken in the particular circumstances of this NAV (no resource or land holdings) are consistent with the goals of the Environment (Wales) Act 2016 and the Well-Being of Future Generations Act (Wales) 2015.

 11 Board assurance

-The Board approved this draft plan in January 2019.
+The Board approved this draft plan in January 2019, there have been no subsequent changes.

-12 How to respond to this draft Drought Management Plan
+12 Consultation on the draft Drought Management Plan